sammerry/node-mongosm/README.md

 ##Installation

 ensure you have mongoDB installed on your system and Install dependencies via npm.
-I have set my package versions to whats currently installed on my system.
-This has not been tested with other versions.
+The package.json versions have not been tested with other versions.

 ``` shell
 npm install -d